Jun-Pu/Machaverse-XS/README.md

-# Machaverse-XS: A Little Universe of Masked 3D Objects towards E-Commercial Merchandising Scenario
+# Machaverse-XS: A Compact Universe of Masked 3D Objects
 In this repository, we provide:

 - [x] A small dataset containing [real-scanned 3D assets](https://omniobject3d.github.io/) across six categories of commonly seen clothing accessories.